Prof Jay Mistry

-Jay has more than 22 years’ experience in teaching, researching and building capacity for natural resource management with local communities.
+Jay has more than 25 years’ experience in teaching, researching and capacity building activities.
 After achieving a BSc in Biology and PhD in Geography, she taught at the School of Oriental and African Studies, the London School of Economics and Birkbeck College.
 Jay is currently a Professor of Geography in the Geography Department at Royal Holloway University of London.
-Her particular interests include supporting local livelihoods and biodiversity conservation, local environmental governance, action research … Read More
+Her research interests include environmental management and governance, participatory visual methods and Indigenous geographies.
+Her work involves supporting local livelihoods and … Read More

 Matthew is a consultant with over 20 years experience in delivering natural resource management and community related projects.
 He has managed projects in Europe, Asia, Africa, South America and North America.
 Matthew’s expertise includes community engagement techniques and the design and management of natural habitats and resources to deliver multiple benefits such as livelihood support, biodiversity conservation, flood defence and water quality improvements.
 He is currently a manager of 35percent Ltd that delivers wetland related projects around the world for … Read More